ShanaryS/real-estate-calculator-bot/output/README.md

-This folder is for storing saved URLs, analyses, and errors.
+This folder is for storing saved URLs, analyses, and logging errors.

-These are specific to the user and are created based on their inputs.
+These are specific to the user and are thus created at runtime as necessary.

-urls.json stores URLs, analysis.json stores property analyses, and errors.log stores errors.
+urls.json stores URLs, analysis.json stores property analyses, and errors.log logs errors.

-Initially this directory is empty aside from this file ("Hello world").
+Initially this directory is empty aside from this file ("Hello world :)").

 However, the files will be added here once there is data to save.